Integrated Acupuncture Services offers the following treatment methods:

 - Traditional Chinese herbal prescriptions

-- Nutritional coaching and supplementation, Eastern and Western philosophies
+- Nutritional counseling and supplementation, Eastern and Western philosophies

 - Objective lab testing for a variety of conditions